armshahs/django_channels_websockets/README.md

-# django_logging
+# django_channels
-A simple project with code snippets to add logging to a Django project.
+A simple project with code snippets to use Django Channels websockets for a real time app.
-Updating the redis project.